MarcialRosales/rabbitmq-ldap-integration/tls-identity/README.md

 ].
 ```

-There are two options on how RabbitMQ can extract the username from the client's certificate:
-- One way is to use the *distinguished name* found in the Certificate's *Subject* field
-- The other is to extract the *common name* (`CN`) from the Certificate's *Subject* field

 ## Deployment scenario to set up

+To demonstrate how to use SSL Certificates as *auth mechanism* we are going to use the following combined deployment scenario:
 - End users coming over http onto the Management UI must authenticate using *username/password* (i.e. `PLAIN` auth mechanism)
 - Clients coming over AMQP are authenticated using *username/password*
 - Clients coming over AMQPS are authenticated using *certificates* (i.e. `EXTERNAL` auth mechanism)

+There are two options on how RabbitMQ can extract the username from the client's certificate:
+- One way is to use the *distinguished name* found in the Certificate's *Subject* field
+- The other is to extract the *common name* (`CN`) from the Certificate's *Subject* field

 ## Authenticating Cloud Foundry Application using SSL Certificates